cat-lin-morgan/weather-dashboard/README.md

 # Weather Dashboard
-## Forecast's and Current Weather for your most frequently visited cities!
+## Forecasts and Current Weather for your most frequently visited cities!

 Here is a direct and working URL to weather dashboard!